w3c/testtwf-website/docs/reftests.md

 # A Reftest

 A _reftest_ is a test that compares the visual output of one file (the testcase) with the output of one or more other files (the references).
-Reftests can be scripted to run and report results automatically.
+Reftests can be scripted to run and report results automatically, for example, using Web Driver.
 A test can also be both a [self-describing test][1] and a reftest at the same time.
 This is preferable, since it allows for both machine comparison and manual verification–particularly useful if the test and the reference both render incorrectly in the same way!

 Here is an example of a reftest that is also a self-describing test: